Chakrapani Temple: History

-The temple is one of the prominent Vishnu temples in Kumbakonam.
-In 1620, when Govinda Dikshitar, divan-administrator for the Nayaks, constructed the Ramaswamy Temple, Kumbakonam, he added a commercial corridor between the new temple and the older Chakrapani temple.
+The origins of the Chakrapani temple are obscure due to the lack of sufficient inscriptional evidence.
+However, based on the temple's architecture and motifs, scholars believe it to have been built in the 15th century under Nayaka rule.
+The temple was one of the three significant Vaishnava temples in Kumbakonam that received patronage during the Nayaka era, the others being the Ramaswamy Temple and the Sarangapani Temple.
+A religious head began to handle the temple's administrative affairs in the 16th century.
+In 1620, when Govinda Dikshitar, divan-administrator for the Nayaks, constructed the Ramaswamy Temple, he added a commercial corridor between the new temple and the older Chakrapani temple.

 Architecture

 The temple has granite walls enclosing all the shrines and pierced by a five-tiered rajagopuram, the gateway tower.
 The temple is noted for its exquisite pillars.
 The presiding deity, Chakrapani is sported with eight arms, each having a weapon and is housed in the central shrine in an elevated structure.
 Chakrapani is sported with a third eye on his forehead.
 The Eastern and Western entrances of this temple are known as "Thatchinaya Vayil" and "Utharavana Vayil" respectively and outer Prakara of this temple is made in the form of balcony.
 There is a bronze image of king Serfoji II worshipping the lord as he is said to have been cured an illness by the grace of this God.
 A panchamukha (five-faced) Hanuman is erected in the prakaram (outer precincts of the temple).
 Agampara Vinayakar, Panchamuga Aancheneyar and Vijayavalli are the important idols located in this temple.